haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   only if one of its rules matches the source and the operation.

+* The fields of a single rule are:
+  - The **`from`** field specifies the source of the request and it can be one of the following types:
+  - *`principals`*: a list of source identities
+    (i.e. SPIFFE ID as seen in the mTLS examples).
+  - *`namespaces`*: a list of namespaces that matches the source namespace.
+  - *`ipBlocks`*: a list of single IP addresses or CIDRs that match the source IP address.
+  - The **`to`** field specifies the operations of the request, such as the host or method of the request, etc.
+  - The **`when`** field specifies a list of conditions that need to be met after the rule has matched.

+* If **one or more ALLOW** authorization policies are applied to a workload, access to that workload is denied by default and only allowed if
+  *one of the ALLOW rules matches it*.

 ## Troubleshooting the data plane

 ## Performance tuning the control plane